 TOSHIBA Induction Heating Rice Cooker - Low Carb, Low Sugar, Digital Steamer, 5.5 Cups (Uncooked), 8 Cooking Functions, 24H Timer & Auto Keep Warm, Silvery white - Premium Rice Cookers

 Bottom Line: TOSHIBA Induction Heating Rice Cooker is the better choice.
-Its superior Induction Heating (IH) technology ensures precise cooking and offers a unique Low Carb mode.
+Its advanced Induction Heating (IH) technology provides superior temperature control and cooking consistency compared to Zojirushi's Micom heating, plus it features a unique Low Carb mode reducing digestive starch by up to 37%.

 Who Should Buy Which?